 If you are interested in joining us, to get started, it is necessary to have a familiarity with local plants in Native Plants of the Blue Mountains, by M. Baker & R. Corringham.
 Beginners are welcome.

-The Plant Study Group is open to members of the Society - but numbers are limited due to its educational/study nature.
+The Plant Study Group is open to members of the Society.

 Bathurst Copper ButterflyOne of our yearly joys is to visit the Bathurst Copper Butterfly and its specialized ecosystem.